 Continue with each person on your list.
 Keep completing the columns to the right on each sheet.
-If you need help, ask your sponsor or co-sponsor for more clarity.
+If you need help, ask your CoDA sponsor, co-sponsor, or Step study group for more clarity.

 Name five more attributes that you really like about yourself.
-Add them to your Positive list in your Self Care Kit.
-Share with your sponsor.

-38. A Balanced Perspective Inventory: Read three paragraphs on pages 48-49 beginning with "To thoroughly explore and understand...."
-We must also explore our strengths, assets, and positive behaviors.
+Add them to your POSITIVE list in your Self-Care Kit.
+Share with your CoDA sponsor, co-sponsor, or Step study group.
+38. A Balanced Perspective Inventory: Read three paragraphs on pages 48-49 beginning with "To thoroughly explore and understand" We must also explore our strengths, assets, and positive behaviors.
 On blank paper make new grids with five columns.
-On these new lists, add the people who did not experience your codependent behaviors.
-Identify your positive, healthy, appropriate, and loving behaviors in your relationship with each person.
-(Suggestion: Start by using the list of your positive attributes you've been compiling.
+On these new lists, add the people who did experience your codependent not Identify positive. behaviors. your healthy. appropriate, and loving behaviors in your relationship with each person.
+(Suggestion: Start by using the list of your positive attributes you have been compiling.
 Also refer to the "Recovery Patterns of Codependence" on www.coda.org.)

-39. As you come to the end of your Step Four and Step Five work, read the sections on pages 116-117 "Am I Ever Recovered from Codependence?" and "What Is a Codependent Slip?"
+39. As you come to the end of your Step Four and Step Five work, read the sections on pages 116-117 "Am I ever recovered from codependence?" and "What is a codependent slip?"
 Write your insights in your journal.
-Have you seen any of the codependent patterns repeating over and over as common threads in relationships?
+Have you seen any of the codependent patterns repeating over and over as common threads in your relationships?

-Read the last paragraph on page 49 in Step Four beginning with "From the place of humility, we've become ready to complete Step Five."
+Read the last sentence in the last paragraph of Step Four on page 49 beginning with "From this place of humility, we've become ready to complete Step Five."
 Have you gained humility and a healthier relationship with yourself through this inventory process?
 Discuss being "right-sized."

-Read Step Five on pages 49-52.
+Re-read Step Five on pages 49-52.
 Discuss the principle of accountability.
-Re-read the last three paragraphs on page 52 in Step Five.
-We realize that only through God's grace have we come this far.
+Also re-read the last three paragraphs on page 52 in Step Five. "... we realize that only through God's grace have we come this far."
 Discuss.